naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

 * The web server API should accept a POST request that allows the user to submit a URL, and returns a shortened link
 * The web server should accept a GET request with the shortened link in the request path, and redirects the browser to original URL
 * Implement a DELETE API, where given the original URL and the shortened link, the entry is removed from the service
+* The deliverables for Phase 1 should include both tests and documentation

 #### Phase 2 (only do this after finishing Phase 1):

 * Support TTLs (time-to-live) expiration for a given URL.
 The user can pass in an optional TTL in seconds in the POST request for how long they want the link to be "valid".
 Expired links do not redirect to the original destination, and are removed from the service.
 An appropriate error is returned.
+* Support a limited number of uses for the short-url.
+The user can pass in an optional number which determines how many times the short-url can be used before it expires and is removed from the system.
+Expired links do not redirect to the original destination, and are removed from the service.
+An appropriate error is returned.
+* The deliverables for Phase 2 should include both tests and documentation

 #### Phase 3 (Only do this after finishing Phase 2):

 * Deploy this on a live server!
 Your interviewer should have provided you with an Amazon EC2 Instance that you can use as a sandbox.
 Get the app working on the cloud!

+### Notes:

+* This project skews more heavily towards breadth than depth, but I have seen projects that are more depth oriented as well (not requiring skills in web development or deployment).
+Stay tuned, because I wil drop the link to the github repo with more samples.

 ### How to grade this kind of programming project

 How do we determine what is a fair, but rigorous question to implement in 3 hours?
 I'll refer back to the criteria I laid out in the [first](https://www.naveed.dev/posts/senior-engineer-interviews-broken#what-should-we-be-testing-for-to-satisfy-our-goals-when-interviewing) and [second](https://www.naveed.dev/posts/leetcode-alternatives-compared#what-is-the-criteria-for-a-sane-but-fair-interview-process-for-senior-software-engineers) blog posts.

 * Make sure the project is tough, but doable.
-Some candidates may not get past phase 1, and that's OK.

   * Make every mid-level and senior engineer on your team actually do the project in the same 3 hour window.
-Do not tell them before hand.
-See how far each person gets.
+Don't tell them beforehand, and see how far each person gets.
 Establish a baseline working proficiency for the members of your team, and use that to judge the candidate.
   * the question should be simple enough to understand that a candidate can understand the goal in about 5-10 minutes
   * Keep in mind that while the sample question provided looks simple, there are a bunch of gotchas to work through, and doing the project (setup | code | tests | documentation | deployment) in one sitting is pretty tough.
   * The candidate should be expected to provide a working demo of their project (and run their test suite, if applicable) to the interviewers -- this is how we verify the "hard" requirements.
+* A mid-level engineer should struggle to finish the requirements for the project.
+A senior may also have a difficult time doing all the aspects, but should be able to get to "demo state".
 * If there are any gaps in the candidate project, or if the candidate did not finish the project, the interviewers can use the 1 hour time slot to pair-program with the candidate, discuss any difficulties the candidate faced, come up with ways to determine if the candidate can be coached to a solution, or ask questions that would solve any lingering doubts in the interviewer.
 * Phase 1 should encapsulate an entire functioning project, where Phase 2 and beyond evaluate refactoring, design, increased scope, or deployments.
 Phase 1 is the meat of what is being evaluated, where Phase 2 onwards are supplementary.
 Review the candidate's git history for the project to see how they break up their work.

-Make sure all your mid-level and senior engineers can implement Phase 1 in the three hour time period.
-If **everyone** on the team can't get reasonably close to passing Phase I in 3 hours, then your question is too hard.

 ## Final Thoughts

-In one of the instances where I was given this kind of interview, I was only able to barely solve Phase 1 before my time was up.
+In one of the instances where I was given this kind of interview, (similar to the sample above) was able to do all the phases in the project by the end.
+In another instance, I was only able to barely solve Phase 1 before my time was up.
 I thought I had failed it.
 During my one hour review with the interviewers, they had me implement the logic for phase 2 in front of them.
 Again, I thought I did poorly.
 At the end of the day, the recruiter told me that I did *really* well on the project.
-I found it so refreshing to be evaluated by something that felt so ***real.*** This project wasn't a race to implement all the features -- but to pick and choose how to best solve the problem, how to structure your code in a way that would allow you to iterate, but overall, deliver the most important thing to your customer (a complete, demo-able software implementation).
+I found it so refreshing to be evaluated by something that felt so ***real.*** This project wasn't just a race to implement all the features -- but to pick and choose how to best solve the problem, how to structure your code in a way that would allow you to iterate, and overall, deliver the most important thing to your customer (a complete, demo-able software implementation).

 If there is one thing I'd like you to take away, it's this: LeetCode interviews aren't inherently *bad,* but we've allowed it to become the end-all, be-all for software engineering interviews, even when it doesn't relate to the work that we do on a daily basis.

 When you swing a hammer, everything looks a nail.
 As software engineers, we need to evaluate if there are better tools for the job.
 We've taken a look at the various alternatives to conducting software engineering interviews and discussed the pro's and con's of each one.
-Hopefully, you can take this information and start a conversation with the hiring team at the company and change the process for to work better for everyone involved!
+Hopefully, you can take this information, start a conversation with your company's hiring team, and change the interviewing process to work better for everyone involved!

 - - -